Appacts/appacts-sdk-ios/README.md

 We have created two methods for two different scenarios:

--UploadWhileUsingAsync – use this when you are creating a light application, i.e. utilities, forms, etc..
+#UploadWhileUsingAsync – use this when you are creating a light application, i.e. utilities, forms, etc..
 Using this method we will take care of all data uploading.
 As soon as the user creates an event we will try and upload this event to our servers and present it to you in your reports.
 The aim of this approach is to prevent waiting and obtain data straight away.
 Using this approach is recommended by our team as this will monitor network coverage, event queues and it will do its best to get data to our servers immediately.

--UploadManual – use this when you have a very event heavy application i.e. game.
+#UploadManual – use this when you have a very event heavy application i.e. game.
 Using this method you will need to raise the upload event manually when you are ready.
 This is a very light approach and popular among some app makers, however data might not be uploaded to our servers for days/ weeks (depending on the app use) therefore statistics will be delayed.

--UploadWhileUsingAsync & UploadManual – you could always use both together.
+#UploadWhileUsingAsync & UploadManual – you could always use both together.
 You can specify that you want to upload manually and later call UploadWhileUsingAsync.
 The example below will demonstrate this.

 #####UploadWhileUsingAsync#####